grebwerd/webapp/README.md

 #### Description:

-The application will allow the user to create a stock portfolio comprised of stocks found on large exchanges (NYSE, NASDAQ, FTSE...etc) and well known crypt currencies.
+The application will allow the user to create a stock portfolio comprised of stocks found on large exchanges (NYSE, NASDAQ, FTSE...etc) and well known cryptocurrencies.

 #### Core functionality: